 In keeping with this holistic approach to advisement and registration, both advisors and counselors also fulfill the role of referral agents connecting students to the many other offices within the Enrollment Management umbrella and the rest of the College.
-In recognizing the New Student Center as the starting point, as well as a source of continuing information, students view the New Student Center as a point of stability and reassurance throughout their years at City Tech.
-Inquiries regarding the New Student Center can be made by calling 718.260.5013, or emailing citytech.cuny.edu.
+In recognizing the New Student Center as the starting point as well as a source of continuing information, students view it as a point of stability and reassurance throughout their years at City Tech.